01. Doctor Overview

-Dr. Steven Ahrendt is currently a professor of Surgery-Surgical Oncology, as well as Director of Cytoreductive Surgery/HIPEC Program at University of Colorado Hospital and University of Colorado Cancer Center.
+Dr. Steven Ahrendt is currently a professor of Surgery-Surgical Oncology, as well as Director of Cytoreductive Surgery/HIPEC Program at the University of Colorado Hospital and University of Colorado Cancer Center.
 He also practices at UCH Cancer Center.

 Dr. Ahrendt feels strongly about providing care to each patient that is personalized and compassionate to their individual case.
 He also seeks to guide patients through a comprehensive treatment plan, through their survivorship.